Morning Note: Market news and an update from American Express

 Company News

 AmEx is a globally integrated payments company whose platform includes card-issuing, merchant-acquiring, and card network businesses.
-American Express cards issued by American Express as well as by third-party banks and other institutions on the American Express network are accepted at millions of merchants around the world.
+American Express cards issued by American Express as well as by third-party banks and other institutions on the American Express network are accepted at c.
+160m merchants around the world – a near 5-fold increase since 2017.
 The group has c.
 85m proprietary cards in force generating around $1.55tn of annual billed business worldwide.
-With its premium customer base, the group has an aspiration to grow revenue by more than 10% per annum and EPS in the mid-teens.
+With its premium customer base, the group has an aspiration to grow revenue by more than 10% p.a. and EPS in the mid-teens.

 The company is benefiting from the ongoing shift from cash and cheques to electronic means of payment, and the growth of online retail, contactless, and mobile payment systems.
 We believe the industry is at an inflection point in terms of sales growth driven by the global proliferation of smart devices which provide a way to pay and to be paid.
 The group will also benefit from growth in connected devices and commercial payments.
 In emerging markets, a lack of physical communication infrastructure traditionally provided a barrier to payments growth, but that has been removed by the emergence of mobile phone technology and a government focus on digitalising cash to reduce the black economy.

-In the three months to 31 March 2025, total revenue net of interest expense was up 8% at constant currency to a record $17.0bn, in line with market expectations.
-Excluding the leap year impact, growth was 9%.
-The increase was primarily driven by higher net interest income supported by growth in revolving loan balances, increased Card Member spending, and continued strong card fee growth.
+In the three months to 30 September 2025, total revenue net of interest expense was up 11% at constant currency to a record $18.4bn.
+This was above the $18.1bn market expectation and primarily driven by increased card member spending, higher net interest income supported by growth in revolving loan balances and continued strong card fee growth.

-Consolidated provisions for credit losses fell from $1.3bn to $1.2bn, reflecting a modest net reserve release during the quarter compared to a net reserve build a year ago, partially offset by higher net write-offs driven by growth in Total loans and Card Member receivables.
-The first-quarter net write-off rate was 2.1%, flat year-over-year.
+Consolidated provisions for credit losses fell from $1.4bn to $1.3bn, reflecting a lower reserve build compared to prior year, partially offset by higher net write-offs.
+The Q3 net write-off rate was 1.9%, flat year-over-year.

-Consolidated expenses were up 10% to $12.5bn, primarily reflecting higher variable customer engagement costs driven by higher Card Member spending.
-In addition, operating expenses increased, while marketing expenses were roughly flat year-over-year.
-Net income per share was up 9% to $3.64, well above the market forecast of $3.47.
+Consolidated expenses were up 10% to $13.3bn, primarily reflecting higher variable customer engagement costs driven by higher card member spending.
+In addition, operating expenses increased 5%, while marketing expenses were up 9%.
+Net income per share was up 19% to $4.14, well above the market forecast of $4.00.

 Source: Bloomberg